Profile

 - Shortlisted, Legal Research Foundation Undergraduate Paper Award (2016).

-See also: Professional experience · Publications · Convening, invited contributions and conferences.
+See also: Professional experience · Publications · Meetings, conferences and convening · Teaching · Voluntary contributions.